spicybung/DemonFF/README.md

 1. Open Blender and navigate to the DemonFF panel.
 2. Import or create your 3D model.
 3. Use DemonFF tools to edit collision models, export, and import DFF as well as even MDL files.
-4. Use DemonFF to import .IFP animation.
+4. Use DemonFF to import .IFP or .ANIM animation.
+5. Mass export embedded collisions.
-5. Import/edit maps via .IPL & IDE files.
+6. Import/edit maps via .IPL & IDE files.
-6. Export your map to Pawn, & artconfig.
+7. Export your map to Pawn, & artconfig.
-7. Export your map to LUA for MTA(WIP).
+8. Export your map to LUA for MTA(WIP).

 ## Documentation